Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

 \subsubsection{Computerized tomography}

-In this application, recall that the angle differences might be due to the motion of a patient in the scanner.
-As can be seen on the 2nd column, not accounting for this results in severe artifacts including some details loss and blur.
-This can be easily seen through the PSNR drop of more than $10$dB from the 1st to the 2nd column.
+In this application, a model mismatch might occur due to the motion of a patient in the scanner.
+Correcting this mismatch is essential.
+Not accounting for it, can result in severe artifacts including some details loss and blur as can be seen in Fig. \ref{tab:blind:ct}.

-A second observation is that the plug\&play approach does not work for this application.
-The reason is likely the missing cone problem.
-The unrolled network is able to ``learn'' the invisible \cite{bubba2019learning}, that is to recover the kernel part $\kb$ in \eqref{eq:pseudo_inverse_terms}.
-In contrast, a neural network that would be trained only to remove additive Gaussian noise seems unable to do so.
-We see a clear advantage of the unrolled networks for this particular application.
+To identify the forward model, we ran the Adam optimizer on the parameters $\theta = (\alpha,s)$ for $2000$ iterations.
+In this application, $\alpha$ represents the angle of the parallel shots and $s$ their shift at origin.
+All the reconstruction methods are able to significantly reduce the model mismatch, passing from maximal angles shifts of 7 degrees to less that 1 degree.
+Similarly, the shifts at origin are reduced from more than a pixel to about $0.3$ pixel.
+The reconstruction performance is significantly improved after estimating the forward model with PSNR increases of $4$dB and more.
+The neural network trained on a family provides the best reconstruction results on this example.

-The unrolled networks trained on the single operator $\thetab_0$ seems unable to recover the angles tilts: the average error only goes from $0.12^\circ$ to $0.09^\circ$.
-On its side, the unrolled network trained on a family provides promising results, reducing the average tilts error to $0.024^\circ$.
-Recall that this training family consists of operators with random perturbations of the angles and positions.
-Both network correctly recover the shifts $\ssb_1$, by reducing their size by a factor larger than $10$.
-The gain in performance by training on a family is significant with a difference of more than $2.3$dB for the proposed approach.
+Similarly to blind MRI, Table \ref{tab:blind_CT} shows that the ``deep unrolled prior'' method consistently provides good estimates of the forward model and significantly improves the reconstruction quality for the CT experiments.